Investing in health care in Canada is a bit of a tricky task due to our public health care system.

 The geographical breakdown of its asset allocation below shows where its constituent securities are listed.

-Equity securities listed in the United States account for the bulk of its asset allocation, with a 71.52% asset allocation.
+As of July 26, 2022, equity securities listed in the United States account for the bulk of its asset allocation, with a 71.17% asset allocation.

-Switzerland-listed stocks account for 8.60% of its asset allocation, followed by UK-listed equity securities, accounting for 4.65% of its asset allocation.
+Switzerland-listed stocks account for 8.40% of its asset allocation, followed by Japan-listed equity securities, accounting for 4.47% of its asset allocation.

 iShares Global Healthcare ETF is a fund listed on the NYSE Arca Stock Exchange, and it is the primary holding for iShares XHC ETF.